List of Charlie and the Chocolate Factory characters: Noodle

 Noodle (portrayed by Calah Lane) is a character in Wonka.

 She was depicted as an orphan enslaved to Mrs. Scrubbit who tends to punish her by locking her in the coop as seen when she tries to warn Willy Wonka of the small print.
 She becomes his ally in helping to establish his own chocolate business which attracts the attention of the Chocolate Cartel and the chief of police.
 With the rest of the enslaved allying with Wonka, Noodle helps in making his chocolate while helping him become literate.
-After Mrs. Scrubbit sabotages the edible flowers with Yeti Sweat and Wonka agrees to Mr. Slugworth's offer to leave the country, Mrs. Scrubbit is given the money to free the enslaved and to keep Noodle in.
+After Mrs. Scrubbit sabotages the edible flowers with Yeti Sweat and different "poisons" and Wonka agrees to Mr. Slugworth's offer to leave the country, Mrs. Scrubbit is given the money to free the enslaved and to keep Noodle in.
 After Wonka survived a boat explosion alongside Lofty, Noodle is freed as she and Wonka's former co-workers infiltrate the church where the Chocolate Cartel's base of operations is in order to get the ledger that lists their illegal actions.
 After getting by each obstacle, Willie and Noodle find the hidden ledger only to be confronted by Slugworth, Fickelgruber, and Prodnose.
 It is then revealed that Slugworth is Noodle's uncle who was left at her doorstep by her mother Dorothy Smith to raise her while she is busy and following the death of Slugworth's brother Zebedee.
 Slugworth, Fickelgruber, and Prodnose trap Wonka and Noodle in a chocolate mixer as they dump a lot of chocolate from their businesses into it.
 Luckily for Wonka and Noodle, Lofty rescues them.
 Because they ate the hoverchocs, Slugworth, Fickelgruber, and Prodnose start to float for a while as Wonka and Noodle use the ledger to expose their illegal activities and those that work for them.
 Afterwards, Wonka learns where Dorothy Smith lives from Abacus Crunch and Lottie Bell.
 He proceeds to reunite Noodle with her.